 How should we hold suffering and hope together without glamorizing pain?

-Paul neither seeks pain nor denies it.
+Paul doesn’t seek pain, but he doesn’t deny it either.
 He names loneliness and opposition while trusting the Lord’s nearness (4:17).
 For us, wise community care, honest lament, and practical support belong alongside perseverance.
 Hope rests in Christ’s victory and presence, not in the experience of suffering itself.

 What does it look like to ‘guard the good deposit’ in everyday life?